sisrfeng/coc-wiki/Install-coc.nvim.md

 **Warning** don't create `.watchmanconfig` file in your home directory.

+**Note** watchman can take lots of memories, use command `watchman watch-del-all` to free the watchers.

 ## Automation script

 To set up coc.nvim and extensions faster on different machines, you can use a shell script, for example: